lavrd/tunnel/README.md

 Wait until client HTTP server will be started.

-To test that tunnel is working you can request HTTP server to resolve some DNS name.
+To test that tunnel is working you can request DNS HTTP proxy server to resolve some DNS name.

 ```shell
 curl -iX GET 'http://127.0.0.1:8888/resolve?name=cloudflare.com'